 However, if the primary goal of the tax is improving public health by reducing sugar consumption, governments should consider taxing a beverage's sugar content.
 Taxing sugar content could encourage consumers to choose lower-sugar options and possibly encourage manufacturers, distributors, and retailers to stock and market more healthy options.
 The government could tax each unit of sugar or create a tiered system—similar to the different tax rates on liquor, wine, and beer.
 Taxes in Hungary, South Africa, and the United Kingdom are based on sugar content.

 Soda taxes tend to be regressive because lower-income consumers spend a larger share of their income on the products than higher-income consumers.
 Further, families with lower incomes typically spend more of their income on groceries—specifically, on products like sugar-sweetened beverages.
 However, policymakers could soften the regressivity of the tax by using the revenue for targeted tax relief (e.g., the earned income tax credit) or spending it on programs aimed at lower-income communities.
-Further, the tax might encourage the purchases of healthier beverages and thus amplify positive public health effects for this group.

 Also, while sugar is consistently identified as contributing to obesity, it is not the only factor.
 And the health effects and medical costs of obesity are not uniform.
 Some consumers with no risk of harm or medical cost will pay the tax.
 Meanwhile, others may substitute equally or more unhealthy options (such as alcohol) to avoid the tax.